open-power-ref-design/standalone-ceph/README.rst

 The OpenStack dashboard may be reached through your browser:

-http://<ipaddr of the first OpenStack control node>
+https://<ipaddr or hostname of an OpenStack control node>

-This recipe also includes an operational management console which is integrated into the openstack dashboard.
+This recipe also includes an operational management console which is integrated into the OpenStack dashboard.
 It monitors the cloud infrastructure and shows metrics relates to the capacity, utilization, and health of the cloud infrastructure.
 It may also be configured to generate alerts when components fail.
 It is provided through the opsmgr repository.